Announced 19 November 2020

-Tonight Douglas Stuart’s Shuggie Bain was announced as the winner of the 2020 Booker Prize for Fiction, in the culmination of a star-studded ‘ceremony without walls’ from London’s Roundhouse.
+Douglas Stuart’s Shuggie Bain is tonight named winner of the 2020 Booker Prize for Fiction as the culmination of a star-studded ‘ceremony without walls’ from London’s Roundhouse.

-Margaret Busby, 2020 chair of judges, editor, literary critic and former publisher, said:
+Margaret Busby, 2020 chair of judges, editor, literary critic and former publisher, comments:

 Stuart will take part in his first official public event as winner for Southbank Centre on Monday 23 November (7.30pm GMT, £5, online) as part of its ‘Inside Out’ series, interviewed by Bernardine Evaristo.